acemod/ACE3/docs/wiki/feature/intelitems.md

 ## 1. Overview

-Adds note pad, document and photo objects which can be used to provide intel.
+Adds notepad, document and photo objects which can be used to provide intel.